AleezaMahsood/StudentSathi/README.md

 # Student Sathi - AI-Powered Student's Career Assistant

-Student Sathi is a comprehensive web application designed to assist students in their career development journey.
+Student Sathi is a versatile and user-friendly web application designed to assist students in their career development journey.
 It provides various AI-powered tools to help with CV analysis, interview preparation, cover letter generation, quiz creation, and mental health support.

 ## Features